 - To get to the circuit by car, head south out of the city on the Shaikh Khalifa Bin Salman Highway.

-- After about 22km, turn right onto the Zallaq Highway
+- After about 22km, turn right onto the Zallaq Highway.

 - From here follow signs to the circuit.

-Parking at the Bahrain Grand Prix
+Parking at the Circuit

 If you’re brave enough to drive here, the good news is that parking is provided at the circuit in abundance and is free for vehicles with two or more passengers.